 - An independent school

-As QMUL is not a government or international scholarship agency, you will not require a letter of consent if you have been sponsored by QMUL and are now extending your Tier 4 leave.
-We are aware that the Tier 4 in-country visa application form currently asks you to provide this letter if you have previously been sponsored by any official financial sponsor, however this is not in accordance with the Immigration Rules which only requires the letter of consent if you were sponsored by a government or international scholarship agency.
-If you previously received a scholarship from QMUL and are extending your Tier 4 leave, you can write a cover letter to submit with your Tier 4 supporting documents to explain that a letter of consent is not required because you were not sponsored by a government or international scholarship agency.
+As Queen Mary is not a government or international scholarship agency, you will not require a letter of consent if you have been sponsored by QMUL.
+We are aware that the Student in-country visa application form currently asks you to provide this letter if you have previously been sponsored by any official financial sponsor, however this is not in accordance with the Immigration Rules which only requires the letter of consent if you were sponsored by a government or international scholarship agency.
+If you previously received a scholarship from Queen Mary and are extending your Student permission, you can write a cover letter to submit with your Student supporting documents to explain that a letter of consent is not required because you were not sponsored by a government or international scholarship agency.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.